 Parents are not permitted to accompany their children into the examination halls or the school buildings.
 More details will be provided in due course, but after the test is over, you will be able to pick up your child from the Mollison Drive entrance.
 Please note that we are unable to provide a waiting area / toilet facilities for adults.

 If you arrive after the first test has started (i.e. after 9.30 am for the morning session or after 2.00 pm for the afternoon session), we cannot allow your child to enter as it would disturb other candidates.
 Unfortunately, no refund can be given in such circumstances.

 Who do I contact if my child needs to carry medication with them to the examination hall?

-If your child needs to carry prescribed medication with him / her to the examination hall, you MUST contact PFA using our 'Contact Us' form and let them know at least a week prior to your child's FamTest examination date.
+If your child needs to carry prescribed medication with him / her to the examination hall, you MUST contact PFA using our 'Contact Us' form and let us know at least a week prior to your child's FamTest examination date.
 If you do not notify PFA in advance, your child may not be allowed to take the test as we will not have had the opportunity to ensure appropriate support in the venue.

 What happens if my child is ill on the day?

-If your child is ill on the day, please ring PFA in advance of the test starting.
+If your child is ill on the day, please ring the PFA in advance of the test starting on the number provided.
 If you can provide a certificate from a doctor, we will issue a full refund.
 However, we cannot issue a refund on the basis of an appointment card or receptionist's stamp.
 We reserve the right to contact your GP Surgery to confirm the certificate's authenticity.
 Please note: The mobile number provided to you will only be manned by the PFA Team on FamTest days from 8.30 am - 5.30 pm.